 Symptoms may include:

-If our team suspects PCOS, we’ll ask questions about your daughter’s menstrual cycle, overall health and family medical history.
+If our team suspects PCOS, we’ll ask questions about the child’s menstrual cycle, overall health and family medical history.
 Additional tests may include:

-The goal of treatment is to normalize your daughter’s hormone levels and periods, and to reduce unwanted symptoms (like acne and hair growth).
+The goal of treatment is to normalize the child’s hormone levels and periods, and to reduce unwanted symptoms (like acne and hair growth).
 We also want to lower the risk of future complications, such as diabetes and fertility problems.

 Common treatment options include: